 Be sure to fix any leaks and clean up any household spills as quickly as possible.
 Standing water and moist materials provide a habitat for mold and microbial growth (and can also attract pests).

 7) Replace the air filter in your furnace and air conditioner at the start of the heating or cooling season, or as recommended by the manufacturer.

 Filters actually become more effective in capturing and removing particulate air contaminants as they get dirtier and build up a “dust cake.”
 This increased effectiveness comes with a cost, however, as the pressure drop increases and less air gets through.
 It is a good idea to change the filter for the furnace at the start of the heating season, as the dust cake from the previous year has been sitting in the cold, dark basement throughout the summer and may have started to grow molds.

 If you are concerned about pollution in a particular room and it’s not possible to remove the pollution source, consider buying a room-size air cleaner.
-Sources like Consumer Reports and the American Lung Association recommend air cleaners for improving air quality in one or several rooms, but not for the whole house.
-See the EPA’s Guide To Air Cleaners in the Home for information on the various types of air cleaners.
+Some sources recommend air cleaners for improving air quality in one or several rooms, but not for the whole house.
+See the EPA’s Guide to Air Cleaners in the Home for information on the various types of air cleaners.

 This one may seem obvious, but lest anyone forget, tobacco smoke is a pollutant.